-When May it Be Time to Stop Treatment?
+When May it Be Time to Stop Treatment for Dementia?

 At some point, people with dementia will be unable to care for themselves.
 They may not take medicine.
 They may not feed themselves.
 They may not eat or drink at all.
 They may become inactive.
 Some people with dementia want to live as long as possible, even if they are bed bound and can’t think.
 Others may wish to stop treatment when they cannot function on their own.
 Everyone has the right to decide what treatment is right for them.